A Characterisation of Smooth Maps into a Homogeneous Space: The uniqueness of primitives up to symmetry

-In contrast to the classical setting (Theorem \ref{tslT}) there may exist more than one choice of $\phi \in \automorphism(M)$ for which $f_2 = \phi \circ f_1$, even if $G$ acts faithfully on $M$.
-For example, consider two {\em constant} maps $f_1, f_2$.
+In contrast to the classical setting (Theorem~\ref{tslT}) there may exist more than one choice of $\phi \in \automorphism(M)$ for which $f_2 = \phi \circ f_1$, even if $G$ acts faithfully on $M$.
+For example, consider two {\em constant} maps $f_1$, $f_2$.

-Combining the theorem with Lemma\ref{yef2L}, we obtain: \begin{Corollary}[uniqueness of primitives] If the action of $G$ on $M$ has weakly connected isotropy groups then primitives $f \colon \Sigma \rightarrow M$ of a maximal Maurer-Cartan form are unique, up to symmetries of $M$. \end{Corollary}
+Combining the theorem with the lemma above, we obtain: \begin{Corollary}[uniqueness of primitives] If the action of $G$ on $M$ has weakly connected isotropy groups then primitives $f \colon \Sigma \rightarrow M$ of a maximal Maurer--Cartan form are unique, up to symmetries of $M$. \end{Corollary}